 Banana peppers offer amazing flavor to any dish.
 Preserve them this summer and enjoy the “fruits” of your labor all winter.
 Instructions on home canned banana peppers, in under 60 minutes!

 If you live in a relatively hot climate, with long and humid summers, you probably get tired of drinking water.
 These 20 easy fruit-infused waters will help hydrate your body.
 Better yet, they taste great and add variety to all the water you’ve been drinking.

 This may sound weird to you, but Cheese Soup is an actual dish that is very common in the northern region of Mexico.
 It is extremely simple and makes a great dish any time of the day.

 This creamy stovetop macaroni and cheese looks so scrumptious that I just had to re-blog it.
 It is from blog The Simply Delicious Kitchen and I couldn’t resist sharing it.
 I’m off to work for today, but I think I will try this out with our dinner tonight!
 Read on…

 I think you know by now that we Mexicans love our food spicy.
-Even if we don’t enjoy spicy things as a child, like myself, you develop a taste for it and soon you start to feel like food doesn’t taste as good, or has any flavor at all, unless it makes you cry of […]
+Even if we don’t enjoy spicy things as a child, like myself, you develop a taste for it.
+Soon you start to feel like food doesn’t taste as good, or has any flavor at all, unless it makes you cry of how […]